Kyagara/equinox/README.md

 ## Todo

-- Rework retry, I believe the ratelimit is not respecting retry after header
+- Rework retry, I believe the ratelimit is not respecting retry-after header when running multiple goroutines
 - Properly use context
 - Maybe create a custom BigCache config
 - Fix issue with some ByAccessToken methods not being cached (dont want to use auth header as cache key)